minto-ai/vibration-casestudies/case-6.md

-"**Root Cause:** High vertical vibration levels in the motor DE and NDE caused by structural or installation issues.
+**Root Cause:** High vertical vibration levels in the motor DE and NDE caused by structural or installation issues.

 **Diagnosis Explanation:**